 Side-Car Cribs, Bedside Cots, and Co-Sleepers

-Having your baby sleep in a cot or moses basket in the same room as a care-giver, for all day-time and night-time sleeps, until they are six months old, is a key piece of the advice given to new parents for reducing the risk of sudden infant death (cot death) Click here for more information about room-sharing.
+Having your baby sleep in a cot or moses basket in the same room as a care-giver, for all day-time and night-time sleeps, until they are six months old, is a key piece of the advice given to new parents for reducing the risk of sudden infant death.
+Click here for more information about room-sharing.

 There are different types of furniture available that parents may use for keeping their babies close at night.
 Some parents place their baby to sleep in a standard cot, cradle or moses basket, located next to their bed or elsewhere in their bedroom.
 Other parents place their baby to sleep in a three-sided cot which is joined to the parents’ bed.
-This provides easy access to, and contact with the baby, as well as a separate sleep surface.
+This provides easy access to, and contact with, the baby, as well as a separate sleep surface.
 These are often known as side-car cribs or bed-side cots, and are sometimes known as ‘co-sleepers’ (especially in the US).
 In the UK side-car cribs are relatively new to the market for home use, and are becoming increasingly popular.
 There are now several different types of bed-side cot available for parents to purchase in a variety of sizes.
-ISIS does not endorse any particular make, but one of our partners in making this website, the NCT, now sells their own version of a bedside cot in their online shop http://www.nctshop.co.uk/NCT-Bednest-Bedside-Crib/productinfo/4364/.

 To date, no research has investigated whether one type of cot helps with feeding, sleep or safety more than another in the home.
-Marketing information and parents’ reviews indicate that 3-sided cribs are popular with breastfeeding mothers, especially when their babies are small and feeding frequently at night.
+Marketing information and parents’ reviews indicate that 3-sided cribs are popular with breastfeeding mothers, especially when they are recovering from c-section deliveries, or when their babies are small and feeding frequently at night.
 All of the research conducted on 3-sided cribs so far has examined their use in hospital post-natal wards only.

 Side-car (or clip-on) cribs used in hospitals